willcj33/yaml-metadata-exercise/README.md

 **Delete Metadata**
 ----
-  Deletes the metadata matching the identifier key
+  Deletes the metadata matching the generated identifier key.
+You only need to pass the fields that are used to generate the identifier.

 **URL:**
   `/application/metadata`